theJasonJones/projectEuler/README.md

 I figured this would be a good way to keep up with Java while solving some cool problems.

-I'm only going to include the completed Java files since Eclipse like to add a lot of unnecessary stuff.
+I'm only going to include the completed Java files since Eclipse like to add a lot of stuff.